e-roy/create-web3/packages/create-web3/templates/typescript/README-template.md

 | [Hardhat](https://hardhat.org/) | Ethereum development environment |
 | [hardhat-deploy](https://www.npmjs.com/package/hardhat-deploy) | A Hardhat Plugin For Replicable Deployments And Easy Testing |
 | [WAGMI](https://wagmi.sh/) | A set of React Hooks for Web3 |

+## Documentation

+Please visit [create-web3.xyz](create-web3.xyz) to view the full documentation.

+## Issues

+If you find a bug or would like to request a feature, please visit [ISSUES](https://github.com/e-roy/create-web3/issues)